dltoth/UPnPDevice/README.md

 to each service is provided by Sensor::setConfiguration() and Sensor::getConfiguration() respectively.
 The form handler will present a configuration form, where form submission triggers setConfiguration().

-**Note:** The HTTP request handlers for GetConfigutation and SetConfiguration have already been set on the service and registerred on setup.
+**Note:** The HTTP request handlers for GetConfigutation and SetConfiguration have already been set on the service and registered on setup.
 Setting the handler here is actually a level of indirection that allows these services to be reused in multiple settings.

 ```
 SensorWithConfig::SensorWithConfig() : SimpleSensor("sensorwc") {